 Genesis eNews Extended – This is the plugin I use that allows my to make very simple email opt-in forms, like the one you see at the top of my site.

-Pretty Darn Cute Designs – As opposed to Genesis, which was used to build my site, this is company where I purchased the child theme that makes my blog pretty.
+Pretty Darn Cute Designs – As opposed to Genesis, which was used to build my site, this is company where I purchased my first child theme.
+Child themes are what kind of “decorates” your blog, giving it the look you want.
 They have gorgeous, well-coded designs that are really competitively priced!

 Convertkit – I am a massive fan of Convertkit…it is my current email provider.
 It has a ton of functionality and features that other services just don't have yet.
 I use it to manage my email courses, follow-up emails after someone subscribes to my list, and newsletters.
 It integrates with just about every page/site builder I use seamlessly and has the ability to import my purchase emails from Gumroad too.
 You're also able to very easily segment your list with Convertkit.
 I could go on and on – it's worth every penny.